nvjome/chip8/README.md

 ## Dependencies

 This project requires SDL2 to build and run.
-Follow the instructions on the (rust-sdl2)[https://github.com/Rust-SDL2/rust-sdl2] package GitHub page.
+Follow the instructions on the [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2) GitHub page.

 ## Quickstart